Step 3: Deposits, withdrawals, and transaction monitoring

 );

-Access detailed information about a specific transfer, including participants involved in the transaction.
+Access detailed information about a specific transfer, transaction, and block.

 // Retrieve details about a specific transfer: